Cooking with Alcohol Stoves

 Making a pot cozy is a fun and easy project that I plan to make a full article on in the future.
-All you need is an car windshield insulator and some aluminium tape.
+All you need is a car windshield insulator and some aluminum tape.
 I will link to it when I finish that article.

 Cooking with a pot cozy is excellent for grains, rice, couscous or quinoa.
 Simply bring the grain of your choosing to a boil and slip it into your pot cozy.
 Wait until done / tender and dig in.